Mother's milk provides health benefits that last a lifetime

 Within our intestines is an ecosystem of some 100 trillion living microorganisms, including bacteria, viruses and fungi that play important roles like breaking down food, synthesizing vitamins and defending against pathogens - among other things.
 We call this ecosystem our intestinal ‘microbiome.’
 It turns out that breastfeeding plays an important role in establishing a healthy microbiome in babies, which in turn has long-term implications for our overall health.

 Breastmilk contains a rich and varied array of nutrients that are unique to each mom and baby.
 It also contains beneficial bacteria and prebiotics – “food” for the beneficial bacteria.
-In a July 2020 Cell Host & Microbe journal article titled, “Breastmilk Feeding Practices Are Associated with the Co-Occurrence of Bacteria in Mothers’ Milk and the Infant Gut: The Child Cohort Study”* researchers found that beneficial bacteria are shared through breastmilk and that feeding directly from the breast is the best way to support this process.
+In an article titled “Breastmilk Feeding Practices Are Associated with the Co-Occurrence of Bacteria in Mothers’ Milk and the Infant Gut: The Child Cohort Study”* researchers found that beneficial bacteria are shared through breastmilk and that feeding directly from the breast is the best way to support this process.
 The milk itself is amazing enough, but feeding directly at the breast increases the transfer of beneficial organisms.
 This is because approximately ten percent of the bacteria introduced to the infant is from the skin around a mother’s areola.
 There is also a beneficial alchemy that occurs with the bacteria and enzymes inside the infant’s mouth, facilitating a healthy oral microbiota in the baby.

 Long-term health implications of a healthy microbiome